 After the Semi-Finals, our auditors will provide us with a list of 12 Senior Contestants who have achieved the highest scores.
-If you performed on Thursday evening and are not in the audience we will telephone you to arrange your rehearsal time for Saturday.
+If you performed on Thursday evening and are not in the audience we will phone you to arrange your rehearsal time for Saturday.

 How will I find out if I have qualified for the Semi-Final Competition?

 After the Show on Tuesday, our auditors will provide us with a list of 24 Senior Contestants who have achieved the highest scores.
-The names will be read out on stage and then we telephone contestants.
+The names will be read out on stage and then we phone contestants.
 This will happen approximately 8:30-9:00 PM.
 At that time, we will arrange your rehearsal time for Thursday or Friday.
 If you are in the audience you can sign up for your rehearsal in person.

 What can I do if I have a question?